interactivedatacomics/interactivedatacomics.github.io/tutorial.md

 * How to create and export individual comic panels for your own story
 * How to add interactions to the comics using our novel light-weight scripting language.

-The tutorial has four components, helping you to create your interactive comics at your own pace:
+The tutorial has four components, helping you to create your interactive comics at your own pace and with our help:

 * A **live introduction and overview**: _Monday, March 15, 2021_.
 5pm UK time.
 Duration: ~30min.
 Gives an overview over our research, interactive data comics, and the editor.
 This session will be recorded if you cannot make that time.
 Link to join: [https://eu.bbcollab.com/guest/b5b93ab7150740379049bb3ac778ca24](https://eu.bbcollab.com/guest/b5b93ab7150740379049bb3ac778ca24).
 * **Web tutorials** are available [on our website](http://interactivedatacomics.github.io), self-administered with examples and full documentation.
 New tutorials and examples will be added.